MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 To test (option 1):
 1. Sign in to the Azure Virtual Desktop virtual machine created in the previous steps.
 1. Go to www.office.com and sign in with an internal organization ID.
 This test should pass successfully.
-1. Repeat the above step, but with an external account.
+1. Repeat the above step, but with an *external account*.
 This test should fail due to blocked access.

 To test (option 2):
 1. In Microsoft Entra admin center, navigate to **Global Secure Access (Preview)** > **Monitor** > **Remote network health logs**.